Synaptic resilience in Tau-induced neurodegeneration

 Introduction

 Dementia is an enormous burden on society.
-Patients require life-long care, and there is no cure or symptomatic treatment.
+Patients require life-long care and there is no cure or symptomatic treatment.
 At early phases, dementia is closely associated with synaptic degeneration, and this correlates well with Tau pathology in over 20 Tauopathies.

-Observations in Hibernation
+Observations in Hibernating Animals

 Interestingly, historic observations in hamsters and squirrels show that when they enter into hibernation, they also display Tau pathology and synaptic loss.
-Pathologists have pointed to these similarities; however, there is an important difference:
+Pathologists have pointed to these similarities; however, there is an important difference: synaptic loss is progressive in dementia, but reversible in hibernating animals.

 Research Objectives